 However, in recent years, Sedonans have grown concerned about being ‘loved to death’ due to increased traffic congestion, overcrowding and unease about environmental impacts.

 A Community Responds

 In an unprecedented response, thousands of Sedonans rallied to the concept of sustainable tourism.
 In an extraordinary 18-month community conversation, Sedona united behind a comprehensive plan to balance our small-town quality of life, unique natural environment and bustling tourism economy.

-A partnership of the Sedona Chamber of Commerce & Tourism Bureau, the Sedona City Council, the Arizona State University School of Sustainability and the Nichols Tourism Group coordinated the effort.
+A partnership of the Sedona Chamber of Commerce & Tourism Bureau (SCC&TB), the Sedona City Council, the Arizona State University Center for Sustainable Tourism and the Nichols Tourism Group coordinated the effort.
 Through resident surveys, visitor intercept interviews, public meetings, online input, and focus groups with nonprofits, land managers, and tourism leaders, a consensus emerged that a sustainable Sedona requires an ongoing collaboration of residents, community groups and visitors themselves.